scrabbletank/farhome-rules/rulesdoc.md

 You can make an animal handling roll against a beast that hasn't been hostile towards you in an attempt to befriend it.
 On a crit the beast will defend you while in its habitat.

+#### Book of Hymns
+*Requires proficiency in Religion*

+In addition to the spells you normally prepare, you may prepare Divine spells equal to your Charisma score.

 #### Exertion
 *Requires 10th level*

 As long as you have at least 1 AP remaining you can take an an action costing 5 AP or less.
 After taking the action make an exhaustion roll, adding 1 bad die for every AP you overspent, gaining 1 level of exhaustion on fail.

+#### Siphon Energy
+*Requires proficiency with Curse spells, 3 Willpower, 15th Level*

+You are able to siphon the fading life off enemies to create a temporary shield.
+When you kill an enemy using Death damage you gain 1 temporary wound lasting 24 hours.
+You may gain up to half your max wounds in temporary wounds this way.

+#### Perfect Defense
+*Requires 4 Strength, 15th level*

+You have perfected your defenses, allowing you to withstand almost any attack.
+While holding a shield or wearing heavy armor you may spend 1 AP to gain Resistance 1 against physical damage.

+#### Divine Healing
+*Requires proficiency with Divine spells, 3 Charisma, 15th level*

+Your are able to mend even the most fatal of wounds.
+When casting a healing spell you add 1 wound die to the heal.
+Casting a healing spell on an unconscious ally always restores the maximum wounds possible.

 ### Advanced